 Let Your Friend in Reykjavik Show you Christmas, Iceland Style!

-With wondrous tales like these to explore, who wouldn’t want to spend the festive season in Iceland?
-Whether you join our Reykjavik folklore walking tour or any of our other tours, we’ll make sure you get a taste of Iceland’s many enchantments.
-And if you want a truly special holiday experience, check out our private walking tours of Reykjavik!
+Who wouldn’t want to spend the festive season in Iceland with wondrous tales like these to explore?
+Whether you join our Reykjavik folklore walking tour or any of our other tours, we’ll ensure you get a taste of Iceland’s many enchantments.
+And if you want an exceptional holiday experience, check out our private walking tours of Reykjavik!